turbot/steampipe-docs/docs/faq/overview.md

 ### What kinds of data sources can Steampipe query?

-[Plugins](https://steampipe.io/docs/managing/plugins) typically query cloud APIs for services like AWS/Azure/GCP/GitHub/etc. But plugins can also query data from structured files like CSV/YML/Terraform/etc. There's also the Net plugin, an HTTP client that can query data from arbitrary URLs, and the Exec plugin which runs arbitrary commands and captures their output.
+[Plugins](https://steampipe.io/docs/managing/plugins) typically query cloud APIs for services like [AWS](https://hub.steampipe.io/plugins/turbot/aws)/[Azure](https://hub.steampipe.io/plugins/turbot/azure)/[GCP](https://hub.steampipe.io/plugins/turbot/gcp)/[GitHub](https://hub.steampipe.io/plugins/turbot/github)/etc. But plugins can also query data from structured files like [CSV](https://hub.steampipe.io/plugins/turbot/csv)/[YML](https://hub.steampipe.io/plugins/turbot/config)/[Terraform](https://hub.steampipe.io/plugins/turbot/terraform)/etc. There's also the [Net](https://hub.steampipe.io/plugins/turbot/net) plugin, an HTTP client that can query data from arbitrary URLs, and the [Exec](https://hub.steampipe.io/plugins/turbot/exec) plugin which runs arbitrary commands and captures their output.
 Plugins can be created for any kind of data source.
-Published plugins are available to view in the [Steampipe Hub](https://hub.steampipe.io/).
+Find published plugins in the [Steampipe Hub](https://hub.steampipe.io/).

 ### Can I export query results?

 Yes.
-You can run `steampipe query` with the `--output` argument to capture results in CSV or JSON format.
+You can run [steampipe query](https://steampipe.io/docs/reference/cli/query) with the `--output` argument to capture results in CSV or JSON format.

 ### Does Steampipe work with WSL (Windows Subsystem for Linux)?